KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 ### ARPlacementManager
 The ARPlacementManager class handles all the procedure with regards to the screenshot object present in the environment, such as:
-* Acquisition and placement of new screenshot objecta (which initially are just a local objects and are not on the cloud yet).
+* Acquisition and placement of new screenshot objects (which initially are just a local objects and are not on the cloud yet).
 The new objects are instantiated with the current position and rotation of the acquisition device exploiting a cartesian coordinates system (x,y,z) and a quaternion
 * Removal of one or more placed screenshot objects from the environment (useful to remove objects of which we are not satisfied before that these are hosted on the cloud)
 * Recreation and placement of old screenshot objects (which are retrieved from the cloud after the hosting procedure)